We look forward to your visit!

 Support Animals are animals that individuals with disabilities utilize for emotional support, well-being, or comfort.
 Because they are not individually trained to perform work or tasks, support animals are not service animals.
 Please be mindful of others (including those who may be wary of dogs, including children) if you decide to bring a support animal to a public event.

-Admitting latecomers after a performance begins is often disruptive to performers and to other audience members.
-Latecomers will be admitted to performances at an appropriate pause designated by the artist or the house manager.
+Admitting and seating latecomers after a presentation begins is often disruptive to performers/speakers and to other audience members.
+Patrons arriving after the doors close will be admitted to the event at an appropriate pause designated by the producer or the house manager.

-Please note: in some cases, THERE MAY BE NO LATE SEATING.
+Please note: SOME EVENTS NO NOT OFFER LATE SEATING.
 Please confirm in advance.

-Please allow 20-30 minutes to park, purchase a parking permit, find a parking place, make your way to the venue, and be admitted to the theater.
+Please allow 20-30 minutes to park, purchase a parking permit, find a parking place, make your way to the venue, and be seated.
 (If you arrive at the venue later than 15 minutes before curtain, we cannot guarantee that you will see the first portion of the program.)

 Young Audience Members